attilammagyar/jp-flashcards/README.md

 in the latter case, the answer will be still counted as good).
 To remove a card from the focus group, rate your answer *Good!*.
 If the answer to a focused card is rated *Better!*, then it is counted as a good answer, but the card is kept in the focus group.
-The more cards in the focus group, the better the chance to get one from them.
+The more cards in the focus group, the higher the chance to get one from them.

 You may use the app with my cards online from GitHub using the above links, or